MobiusRoamer/cpp101/Basics.md

 int* myPointer = &myVariable; // myPointer holds the memory address of myVariable *myPointer = 20; // changes the value of myVariable to 20
 ```
+### 2.3 References

+Pointers initialize object's memory position, while references is a second name for an existing object.

 ---
 ### Overloading